Fire suppression system? Check

 Glumac’s Seattle Commissioning Group, led by Angela Templin, performed functional testing for both the tunnel itself, and the operations buildings at each end.
 Beyond basic functionality, this type of project requires considering and testing multiple scenarios and iterations, to conclude as closely as possible the automated tunnel systems and the WSODT Operations staff are prepared to manage any problem that may arise when opened to the public.

-“In sum, prior to the new tunnel receiving its first commuter earlier this year, more than 100 individual systems needed to be tested and verified to be working both individually and together.”
+“In sum, prior to the new tunnel receiving its first commuter earlier this year, commissioning agents need to test more than 100 individual systems and verify they are working both individually and together.”

 Testing starts with every sub-system, then branches out from there to verify each system functions properly in conjunction with others.
 This means, for example, beginning by checking the drainage system to see if it’s pumping water where it needs to go.
 Then moving on to fire suppression – checking each of the 208 deluge values individually (both on the north and southbound side) to make sure they’re providing proper coverage throughout the tunnel.
 And because they had previously verified the pumps, the deluge water is now pumped out of the tunnel, preventing flooding.
 Then they verify lighting systems perform as intended for each emergency scenario (while also verifying lighting in the opposite direction of the tunnel maintains its normal, non-emergency operation).
 Then the PA systems are tested.
 Once all systems are tested individually, an emergency is simulated to see if each system functions seamlessly together to suppress a possible fire, alert drivers of the emergency, and give proper instructions and direction for escape if needed.
 In sum, prior to the new tunnel receiving its first commuter earlier this year, more than 100 individual systems needed to be tested and verified to be working both individually and together.